 We have entered, and may continue to enter, into credit agreements with borrowers across the healthcare industry, under which we make available cash loans to be used by the borrower.
 Obligations under these credit agreements are typically secured by a pledge of substantially all the assets of the borrower and any of its subsidiaries.
 While we currently maintain this portfolio of notes receivable, our intention is to pursue fewer debt transactions, and focus on acquiring additional specialty pharmaceutical products or companies.
-At June 30, 2017, we had a total of three notes receivable transactions outstanding and one note/royalty (hybrid) receivable transaction outstanding.
+At September 30, 2017, we had a total of two notes receivable transaction outstanding.